Techniques, model systems and current research topics in molecular biology

 Orientation meeting is mandatory.

-Documented attendance of min.
-6 lectures, 5 MOL- seminars (or other scientifically relevant seminars, which must be pre-approved by course-in-charge) and 3 meetings with assignment supervisor.
+Documented attendance of the course lectures (there are 7 to 9 lectures) with a possibility of missing maximum 2 lectures, documented attendance of 5 MOL- seminars (or other scientifically relevant seminars, which must be pre-approved by course-in-charge) and of 3 meetings with assignment supervisor.

 Mandatory oral presentation of the written assignment.